 – Harvard Business Review, 2013

-Across sub-Saharan Africa 145 million women are unbanked this means that they are unable to access financial services.
+980 million women are unbanked in sub-Saharan Africa.
 We work exclusively with women because we believe that is the best way to transform the lives of the most people.

 Women bear the brunt of family responsibilities which often makes it more difficult for them to seek employment.
 Providing them with the opportunity to start their own businesses and earn a reliable income allows them to become more financially independent and support their families.
 They are the ones who see their children go hungry or become sick from treatable illnesses and often use their profits for food, basic healthcare and education for their children.

 Eventually, many of our clients will create employment opportunities for others which helps kick start a positive economic cycle in their local communities.